Chauncey L. Higbee: Later life

 In 1854, he married Julia M. White.

 Higbee was a member of the Illinois House of Representatives in 1854 and from 1858 to 1861 was a member of the Illinois Senate.
 In 1861, Higbee was elected to the circuit court, and he was elected to the appellate court in 1877.
+In 1864, he was listed as a presidential elector for George B. McClellan.

 Public honors

-A public school in Pittsfield Illinois was named in honor of Chauncey L. Higbee.
+A public school in Pittsfield, Illinois, was named in honor of Chauncey L. Higbee.
 Higbee's widow, Julia, donated money to aid in the building's construction in honor of her late husband.
 The building was constructed in 1908, and Chauncey L. Higbee High School served the community until a newer building was built in 1954.
 In 1955, the school was repurposed as Chauncey L. Higbee Jr. High, and was open until the last student was graduated from 8th grade in 1996.
 The building was demolished in 2014.

-A street in PIttsfield Illinois is named for Chauncey L. Higbee.
+A street in Pittsfield is also named for Higbee.
 The current Pittsfield High School (Illinois) is located at 201 E Higbee Street.